Best Hotels in Geneva – The Weekender

 It would be incredibly rude to return from Geneva without a bag bursting with chocolate for all your friends, and there are countless chocolate shops to choose from when it comes to great quality sweet treats.
 It’s perfectly acceptable to follow your nose in this department, but if you happen to pass, check out Auer Chocolatier, one of the oldest chocolatiers in the city, Favarger, or La Bonbonnière.

-And if you happen to be in the market for a new watch, the world’s finest are on offer on the streets of Geneva.
+And if you’re in the market for a new watch, the world’s finest are on offer on the streets of Geneva.
 Head to the Rue du Rhône and take your pick from Bucherer, Patek Philippe, Omega, Cartier and more.

 You might also like...